vuongducphuong/documentation/content/applications/finance/accounting/payments/pay_checks.rst

 United States
 -------------

-For the United States, Odoo supports by default the check formats of:
+For the United States, Leansoft supports by default the check formats of:

 - **Quickbooks & Quicken**: check on top, stubs in the middle and bottom;
 - **Peachtree**: check in the middle, stubs on top and bottom;